michal-krzyzowski/bak/README.md

 `bak dirname`

-- works with both relative and absolute pathnames,
+- works with both absolute and relative paths,

+`bak /dirname`
+`bak ../dirname`

-- resolves symbolic links to targets,
+- resolves symbolic links,
 - works with wildcards (for instance, `bak *` or `bak filename*`),
-- backups of backups are not created,
+- backups of backups (*.bak*) are not created,
-- non-existing files are skipped,
+- non-existing files or directories are skipped,
 - current date and time are added to the filename,
 - bak filename or dirname is displayed upon successful backup.